reke1608/rekeportfolio/content/project/projects.md

-widget: project
-headless: true

-# ...
-Put Your Section Options Here (title etc.) ...
-title: My Projects
-subtitle: ''
+- block: portfolio
+    id: projects
     content:
+      title: Projects
       filters:
-    # Folders to display content from
         folders:
           - project

-    # Uncomment below to show specific Hugo Page kinds
-    kinds:
-      - page
-#      - section

-  # Field to sort by, such as Date or Title
-  sort_by: 'Date'
-  sort_ascending: false
+      # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
+      default_button_index: 0
       # Filter toolbar (optional).
       # Add or remove as many filters (`filter_button` instances) as you like.
       # To show all items, set `tag` to "*".
       # To filter by a specific tag, set `tag` to an existing tag name.
-  # To remove toolbar, delete/comment all instances of `filter_button` below.
+      # To remove the toolbar, delete the entire `filter_button` block.
-  filter_button:
+      buttons:
         - name: All
           tag: '*'
         - name: Undergraduate
           tag: Undergraduate
         - name: Other
           tag: Other

-  # Default filter toolbar button (e.g. 0 corresponds to the first `filter_button` instance above)
-  filter_default: 0

     design:
       # Choose how many columns the section has.
 Valid values: '1' or '2'.
       columns: '1'
-  # Choose a listing view
       view: compact
       # For Showcase view, flip alternate rows?
       flip_alt_rows: false